NIVANorge/chemspiderapi/README.md

 Funding
 -------

-This package was created at the [Norwegian Institute for Water Research (*norsk institutt for vannforskning*; NIVA)](https://www.niva.no/en) in conjunction with NIVA's Computational Toxicology Program (NCTP) at NIVA's Section for Ecotoxicology and Risk Assessment and funded by the Norwegian Research Council (NRC) project 268404: Cumulative Hazard and Risk Assessment of Complex Mixtures and Multiple Stressors (MixRisk).
+This package was created at the [Norwegian Institute for Water Research (*norsk institutt for vannforskning*; NIVA)](https://www.niva.no/en) in conjunction with NIVA's Computational Toxicology Program (NCTP) at NIVA's Section for Ecotoxicology and Risk Assessment and funded by [The Research Council of Norway (RCN)](https://www.forskningsradet.no/en/Home_page/1177315753906), project 268404: Cumulative Hazard and Risk Assessment of Complex Mixtures and Multiple Stressors (MixRisk).

 License
 -------